-The PLUS Loan Program enables parents with good credit histories to borrow funds for each child who is enrolled at least half-time and is a dependent student.
-Students whose parents are denied a parent plus loan are eliqible for additional federal funds.
+The PLUS Direct Loan Program enables parents with good credit histories to borrow funds for each child who is enrolled at least half-time and is a dependent student.
+Students whose parents are denied a parent plus loan are eligible for additional loan funds.